oracle/cloudtestdrive/ATP/extending-apex-with-ADB/add-spatial-apex/add-spatial-apex.md

 In our case we will verify that the coordinate of the proposed drone flight is not within any urban area by using the [Oracle Spatial operators](https://docs.oracle.com/database/121/SPATL/spatial-operators.htm#SPATL110).
 The operator `SDO_ANYINTERACT` will check if the coordinate overlaps/is inside any of the urban area polygons.

-1. Go back to the PL/SQL that's executed when the web service returns its result (edit the "Drone Flight Request - Details" page, then go to the Dynamic Actions tab and select the Execute PL/SQL Code under the TRUE
+1. Go back to the PL/SQL that's executed when the web service returns its result (edit the "Drone Flight Request - Details" page, then go to the Dynamic Actions tab and select the Execute Server-side Code under the TRUE

   ![](./images/geocoding_02_handle_result4.png " ")